 - Then you need to choose your web address or domain, and set up a hosting account.
-For this we recommend Vidahost – we’ve been using them for years and they’re great value for money, and provide an awesome level of customer service.
-You can also elect to install WordPress automatically on your web hosting as you go through their checkout process, just look for the ‘Scripts’ option and select it.
+For this we recommend Siteground Hosting – we’ve been using them for years and they offer high spec hosting for a great price, and provide an EXCELLENT level of customer service.
+You can also elect to install WordPress automatically on your web hosting as you go through their checkout process, just look for the ‘Content Management System Auto-Installer’ option and select it.
 How much easier can it get…?

 - Once you’ve got WordPress installed it displays with the default theme.
 So to get it looking all whizz bang and branded for you business you’ll need to buy, install and customise a theme.

 Outlined below our top tips for choosing the right theme and theme provider for your business, along with our pick of the best Theme Suppliers out there.

 Here are some key considerations when choosing the right theme for your business:

 - Look and Style – there’s no shortage of WordPress themes out there, you can find thousands.
 So take some time to have a good look around and try and find at least 5-10 that you like the look and style of.

 - Built-in Features – Once you’ve found some you like, start to investigate the range of features that come with the theme.
 Many themes include a variety of options – these can include: multiple sliders, portfolios (to showcase projects), photo galleries, e-commerce facilities, blog layouts, custom widgets, multiple sidebars, page layout builders, responsive layouts, and more… the list is extensive.
 So the message is make sure you know what features you want/need from your web theme and check that your chosen theme styles have the ones you need.
 If this all sounds like a foreign language then most themes have a demo site you can browse to learn more about these built in features and what they do.
 So check that out thoroughly before buying.